 You can use it on any PC if it has the relevant sensors (which most do).

 Let us talk about how to monitor CPU and GPU temperature separately.

 Also Read: What is the Difference Between System Fan and CPU Fan?

 Let’s first talk about how to monitor CPU temp while gaming.

-You can use the MSI Afterburner to monitor the real-time or live temperature of CPU as well as its individual cores.
+You can use the MSI Afterburner to monitor the real-time or live temperature of the CPU and its cores.

 Step 1: Install and RUN MSI After Burner

 Head over to the official site and download the software.
-Its a free software.
+It’s free software.

 The utility on its main screen shows the details regarding your GPU (NOT the CPU).
-We are not really interested in what the utility shows on the main screen for now.
+We are not interested in what the utility shows on the main screen.